Biblicomentarios/biblicomentarios/app/public/wp-content/plugins/internal-links/readme.txt

 > * __Professional statistics:__ Get the maximum out of your optimization process.
 Deep insights with a full and unlimited link detail view.
 > * __Maximum scalability:__ With the additional index modes, no project is too large to be optimized by the Internal Link Juicer.
 Best possible performance for any size.
 > * __Supports manual optimization:__ With the Pro version, you can take your manually created links into account and exclude them from automatic linking on affected pages.
+> * __Build a silo structure:__ Easily build a link silo by restricting automatic links between posts that share the same category.
 > * __Ready for teams:__ Role-based access to keyword configuration allows you to let your editors work with the Internal Link Juicer.
 > * __Full support:__ You will receive prioritized premium email support from our experienced SEO and development team.
 >